• Home

 Fees: £77.00

 A relaxed, friendly class where students of all levels may choose their own starting point and media e.g. oils, acrylics, watercolour or pastels.
-Suggestions, help and inspiration will be offered with the choice of subject and materials also with drawing, colour mixing and design
+Suggestions, help and inspiration will be offered with the choice of subject and materials also with drawing, colour mixing and design.
+Students need to bring all their own materials.

 TUTOR: Dawn Hoyle